ontoportal/documentation/docs/_ontologies/troubleshooting_submissions.md

 and the general health of your system.

 The URL column contains 3 links: Log, REST, and Submissions.
-The Log link points to the parsing log for the latest submission of this ontology.
+The Log link points to the processing log for the latest submission of this ontology.
 The REST link points to the REST API entry for the ontology; most other REST links will be displayed in OntoPortal's response.
 The Submissions link brings up a table of the submissions that OntoPortal processed for this ontology,